Collaboration, Color Consistency, and Interactive Print in Digital Packaging

 Regardless of the digital benefits this technology will bring to brands and consumers, Rambler said print will always be important because “brands are always going to be very interested in how they are showing up on a shelf.”

-“From a consumer engagement standpoint,” Daughtery added, “the more the marketing folks within a brand understand the value that their product packaging can bring, and all of the ways that they can take all of their brand power that they're doing [through] those different channels, and bring it in a dynamic way to their package.
+“From a consumer engagement standpoint,” Daugherty added, “the more the marketing folks within a brand understand the value that their product packaging can bring, and all of the ways that they can take all of their brand power that they're doing [through] those different channels, and bring it in a dynamic way to their package.
 That focus can only be good for print, in my mind.”

 High-Level Points